-Erin Andrews is one of the best in the sports reporting business, providing timely and insightful nuggets of information for Fox on its Sunday NFL broadcast.
+Erin Andrews is among the best in the sports reporting business, providing insightful nuggets of info for Fox on its Sunday NFL broadcast.
 While she’s a true professional on the sidelines every Sunday in the fall, when Andrews steps away from the spotlight, she likes to unwind with a nice drink or two.

-In a recent Sports Illustrated Media Podcast with Jimmy Traina, Andrews let loose about her letting loose, revealing some of her most memorable experiences, including a painful weekend in college during the World’s Largest Cocktail Party at the Florida-Georgia game in Jacksonville, and her “worst” story, a trip to a Boston bar as a green rink-side reporter for the Tampa Bay Lightning that ended in a way she would like to forget.
+In a recent Sports Illustrated Media Podcast with Jimmy Traina, Andrews let loose about letting loose, revealing some of her most memorable experiences.
+This included a painful weekend in college during the World’s Largest Cocktail Party at the Florida-Georgia game in Jacksonville, and her “worst” story, a trip to a Boston bar as a green rink-side reporter for the Tampa Bay Lightning that ended in a way she would like to forget.

 Erin Andrews is a top NFL sideline reporter

 Erin Andrews is in her 20th year in the sports reporting business and just completed her seventh year as the primary sideline reporter for Fox’s NFL broadcasts.
-She recently joined Jimmy Traina on the SI Media Podcast as a guest with the NFL Network’s Kyle Brandt, and the three discussed a variety of topics, including Super Bowl 55, which both of them will not be attending.
+She recently joined Jimmy Traina on the SI Media Podcast as a guest with the NFL Network’s Kyle Brandt.
+The three discussed various topics, including Super Bowl 55, which both of them will not be attending.

-They also ventured into a lot of non-football-related topics like music and their preferred drinks.
-Andrews said during quarantine; she was all about tequila.
+They also ventured into many non-football-related topics like music and their preferred drinks.
+Andrews said she was all about tequila during quarantine.

 “I’m invested.
 I love it.
 The hangover is less.
 I just feel fantastic drinking it.
 I feel good,” Andrews told Traina.
 “Like at night, I’ll do a little midnight nightcap with a red wine.
 Back in the days when I would start with red wine at five and wonder why I was crying by eight, that wasn’t any good for anybody.
 Tequila is great.”